MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-default-settings.md

 # Default Settings

-After configuring the Cortana channel for your skill, it's automatically deployed to **Default Settings**.
-Deploying to **Default Settings** makes the skill available to you only, so you can thoroughly test it before deploying it to one of the other environments.
+After configuring the Cortana channel for your skill, it's automatically deployed using the **Default Settings**.
+Deploying with the **Default Settings** makes the skill available to you only, so you can thoroughly test it before deploying it to one of the other environments.

 For more information about configuring the Cortana channel, visit the [Connect a bot to Cortana](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-cortana?view=azure-bot-service-3.0) page.